How do you learn to surf and make a difference too?

 You will also have plenty of free time to explore the stunning Cape Town area; you could dive with sharks, hike through the stunning Cape region, sky dive…the outdoor adventure options are endless!

-- Catching your first wave at Muizenberg Beach
+- Learn how to surf or improve your skills catching your first wave at Muizenberg Beach

 - Experiencing Cape Town and all it has to offer